 When you alter the settings as per your requirements, please make sure to click on the "Save Changes" button at the bottom of the page to apply them.

 By default, Comments are allowed for all your Post and Pages.
 If you want to disable them overall, you can do so by altering the setting reviewed in the previous section.
-In addition, WordPress provides much more flexibility by allowing you to set them up on per Post/Page bases.
+In addition, WordPress provides much more flexibility by allowing you to set them up on per Post/Page basis.

 To enable/disable comments for a specific Post or Page, please navigate through the left menu bar to Posts > All Posts or respectively to Pages > All Pages.